 But you’re probably on your phone right now.
 Surely this is too robust for the internet browser on your phone?
 We have you covered too.
 The app is totally mobile-compatible.
 It goes where you go, and you can save and share the renderings by text or email.

 What we’re the most excited about is how our clients will use this.
 Sometimes it’s hard to explain the vision you have for your home.
 This is especially difficult for first-time remodelers who might not have the vocabulary.
 Our Kitchen Builder allows you a new method of communication to show your project manager exactly what you want, even if you don’t have the words for it.

-We’re thrilled to invite you to the world of kitchen design, and so ready to see what you come up with.
+We’re thrilled to invite you to the world of kitchen design and so ready to see what you come up with.
 And did I mention it’s free?

 Have you checked out our Kitchen Builder yet?
-What’s the most interesting item you found in the catalogue?
+What’s the most interesting item you found in the catalog?
 Did you try the purple counters?
 We’d love to see what you’ve made (and even offer suggestions if you like).
 Share them with us on your favorite social media.